UniversityofHelsinki/sp-registry/README.md

 ## Installation
 ### Requirements
-* Django 2.2
+* Django 2.2-3.2
 * Python 3.6-3.8
 * MySQL 5.6+ / MariaDB 10.1+
-* Requires dev libraries for Python and MySQL/MariaDB for compiling python mysqlclient.
+* Requires dev libraries for Python and MySQL/MariaDB for compiling Python mysqlclient.

 ### Test environment
 Vagrantfile with Ansible provisioning is provided for test environment.